awsdocs/aws-systems-manager-user-guide/doc_source/syman-inventory-troubleshooting.md

 ## Multiple apply all associations with document '`AWS-GatherSoftwareInventory`' are not supported<a name="systems-manager-inventory-troubleshooting-multiple"></a>

-An error that `Multiple apply all associations with document 'AWS-GatherSoftwareInventory' are not supported` means that one or more AWS Regions where you are trying to configure an Inventory association *for all instances* are already configured with an inventory association for all instances\.
+An error that `Multiple apply all associations with document 'AWS-GatherSoftwareInventory' aren't supported` means that one or more AWS Regions where you're trying to configure an Inventory association *for all instances* are already configured with an inventory association for all instances\.
 If necessary, you can delete the existing inventory association for all instance and then create a new one\.
 To view existing inventory associations, choose **State Manager** in the Systems Manager console and then locate associations that use the `AWS-GatherSoftwareInventory` SSM document\.
-If the existing inventory association for all instances was created across multiple Regions, and you want to create a new one, you must delete the existing association from each Region where it currently exists\.
+If the existing inventory association for all instances was created across multiple Regions, and you want to create a new one, you must delete the existing association from each Region where it exists\.

 ## Inventory execution status never exits pending<a name="sysman-inventory-troubleshooting-pending"></a>